jsous/jsous.github.io/_posts/2026-09-11-is-physics-dead.md

 [^1]: We found some or all of these issues in several benchmarks presented in the paper, and also in our own PHYSICS benchmark, which was not included in the first version of the paper because we did not have time to audit it fully.
 It will be scrutinized in a future revision.

-[^2]: I personally tend to believe that in response to a single prompt, LLMs seem to be finding genuinely creative ideas.
+[^2]: I believe that in response to a single well-crafted prompt, LLMs find genuinely creative ideas.